sinaptia/with_recursive_tree/README.md

-# WithRecursiveTree
+# with_recursive_tree

 Tree structures for ActiveRecord using CTE (Common Table Expressions).
-This allows to traverse the whole tree with just one query.
+Traverse the whole tree with just one query.

-There are many solutions to the problem of traversing trees in Rails.
-Most of them need a parent node in the database to create child nodes, and use auxiliary columns and/or tables to store the tree structure and traverse it efficiently.
-If you need the parent node to exist before creating child nodes, WithRecursiveTree might not be the best solution out there.
-You might want to look at [ancestry](https://github.com/stefankroes/ancestry) or [closure_tree](https://github.com/ClosureTree/closure_tree).
-However, there are certain circumstances where you need to create the nodes without knowing their parent node in advance.
-WithRecursiveTree uses only the `parent_id` reference in each node to build the entire tree in 1 query using CTEs.

 ## Installation